Gronya Somerville

 Gronya Somerville (born 10 May 1995) is an Australian badminton player specializing in doubles.
 She has won nine Oceania Championships titles, six in the women's doubles and three in the mixed doubles.
+She represented Australia in both women's doubles and mixed doubles at the 2020 Summer Olympics.

 Personal life

 Somerville, born to an Australian mother of Anglo-Celtic origin and a Chinese father, became famous when it was revealed that she is the descendant of a prominent Qing dynasty political reformer, Kang Youwei.
 She is studying exercise science at Victoria University.

 Career

 Somerville's skills were discovered during a badminton talent identification program which she attended after receiving a flyer from her primary school PE teacher when she was about 12 or 13.
-Born in Melbourne in 1995, Somerville first captured the media's attention as a young player in 2012 at the Uber Cup in central China's Hubei Province.
+Born in Melbourne in 1995, Somerville first captured the media's attention as a young player in 2012 at the Uber Cup in China.

 She won gold medals at the 2014 Oceania Badminton Championships in women's doubles and mixed team events.
-Her current partners are Setyana Mapasa in women's doubles and Simon Leung in mixed doubles.
+Her former partners were Setyana Mapasa in women's doubles and Simon Leung in mixed doubles.
 She represented her country at the 2014 Commonwealth Games in Glasgow, Scotland.
 Together with Mapasa, they managed to win Australia's first ever Grand Prix title in 2016, after winning the Canada Open.
 They also won the Dutch Open in the same year.
 In 2017, she and Mapasa won the women's doubles title at the Oceania Championships, and a silver in the mixed doubles event partnered with Joel Findlay.

 She competed at the 2020 Summer Olympics in the women's and mixed doubles but was eliminated in the group stage in both events.